 “If you cannot afford the payment per month on a 42-month loan, you’re buying more vehicle than you can afford.
 Taking out a longer loan to get a more affordable payment is a big, fat warning that you’re hurting yourself, harming your finances and limiting your options in life.”

 If you feel that a new car fits into your budget, there’s no harm in considering it.
 Just like with a used car though, you’ll want to figure out your finances first and get pre-approved before you buy.

 For more tips on how to buy a new car, check out Team Clark’s five-step process.

 New vs. Used Cars: Which Should You Buy?

 Ultimately, there are both advantages and disadvantages to buying a used car and to buying a new car.
 Still, for most people, a used car is going to be the smartest financial decision.

 “Because the average used vehicle is (normally) less than half the price of a new vehicle, without a doubt, I want you to go with a used vehicle — not new,” says Clark.

-While the pricing of both new and used cars is ridiculously high right now, Clark expects the prices to gradually decrease throughout 2022.
-You can find more information on buying a new or used car in the current market here.
+While the pricing of both new and used cars is still high right now, Clark expects the prices to continue gradually decreasing throughout 2022.
+You can find more information on the best time to buy a car here.